zincbase/zincdb/docs/API Reference.md

 * `name` (string, required): The identifier to use when persisting data in on-disk storage mediums like IndexedDB or WebSQL.
 The actual identifier used is additionally prefixed with "ZincDB_", i.e.. `ZincDB_<name>`.

 * `options` (object, optional):
-	* `remoteSyncURL` (string, optional): A URL for a datastore to synchronize with.
-For example, ZincServer datastore paths look like `"https://example.com:1337/datastore/MyDB"`.
+	* `remoteSyncURL` (string, optional): A datastore URL to synchronize with.
+E.g. `"https://example.com:1337/datastore/MyDB"`.
 	* `remoteAccessKey` (string, optional): An access key to authenticate with the remote server.
 If provided, must be 32 lowercase hexadecimal characters.
 	* `encryptionKey` (string, optional): A key to encrypt or decrypt entries before and after they are pushed or pulled from the remote datastore.
 If provided, must be a 32 character lowercase hexadecimal string.
 Defaults to `undefined`.
 	* `storageMedium` (`"InMemory"`, `"OnDisk"`, `"LevelDB"`, `"IndexedDB"`, `"SQLite"`, `"WebSQL", "LocalStorage", "SessionStorage"`, or an array of storage medium identifiers, optional): Storage medium to use for local persistence. `"OnDisk"` will automatically choose the first available persistent storage medium in the order listed, or error if none is available.
 A custom list of fallbacks can alternatively be specified by passing an array of medium identifiers such as `["LevelDB", "WebSQL", "SQLite", "InMemory"]`.
 Defaults to `"InMemory"`.